hau-zy/product_security_challenge/project/README.md

 ## Functionalities
 - [x] Input sanitization and validation
-    - username input validation to prevent injection
+    - Username input validation to prevent injection
 - [x] Password hashed
-    - bcrypt with random salt for each user
+    - Passwords are hashed using bcrypt with random salt for each user.
+Unique salt for each user as well as the use of cost factor would increase the effort for a malicious actor to perform offline dictionary attack.
 - [X] Prevention of timing attacks
-    - Random sleep time between 0-1.5s before login result is returned back to user
+    - Random sleep time added before login result is returned back to user.
+Timing for both correct and incorrect login takes roughly the same time to prevent malicious actors from guessing password with timing attacks.
 - [X] Logging
+    - Logging of login attempts (successful and unsuccessful) is implemented with `logging` library.
 - [x] CSRF prevention
-    - implemented with `flask_wtf.csrf`
+    - Implemented with `flask_wtf.csrf`.
 - [ ] Multi factor authentication
 - [ ] Password reset / forget password mechanism
 - [X] Account lockout
-    - account is locked out for 5min after 5 wrong password attempts
+    - Account is locked out for 5min after 5 wrong password attempts.
 - [X] Cookie
-    - JSON Web Tokens stored as `auth_cookie`
+    - JSON Web Tokens (JWT) stored as `auth` cookie.
 - [x] HTTPS
-    - self-signed certificate
+    - Self-signed certificate is used.
 - [x] Known password check
-    - checked against Top 10000 password from [SecList](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10k-most-common.txt)
+    - Passwords are checked against Top 10000 password from [SecList](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10k-most-common.txt) before they are accepted as account password.